isis-group/vast/documentation/source/introduction.rst

 ------------

 | Furthermore, vast supports a list of file formats that can be loaded and/or saved.
-| A list of all supported file formats can be found in the :doc:`Supported fileformats<fileformats>` section.
+| A list of all supported file formats can be found in the :doc:`Technical information<techinfo>` section.

 Opening vast and loading images
 -------------------------------